IOxee/Theme_Parks_Atlas/readme.md

 😞🙏 This project is for educational purposes only.
 I am not responsible for any misuse or damage caused by this program.
 Use it at your own risk.

+## Security

+For information on reporting vulnerabilities and details about supported releases, see our [security policy](./SECURITY.md).

 ## License
 MIT License